SatinderSidhu/aws-s3-object-versions-operations/README.md

     python3 s3_get_1week.py

-Here's how the code works:
+Running above file will also create a CSF fukle under \log folder of all the scanned objectsHere's how the code works:

 1. First, we import the necessary libraries and set the AWS credentials and the S3 bucket name.
 2. We create an S3 client using the `boto3` library.